 Important update on study permit requirements for international graduate students

-As of January 22, 2025, the Canadian government has introduced new measures affecting international graduate students applying for study permits.
+As of January 1, 2026, study permit applications will no longer require a Provincial Attestation Letter (PAL).
 The School of Graduate Studies (SGS) is closely monitoring these changes and will provide updates as needed.
 International students generally require a valid study permit to study in Canada.
-For more information on applying for a study permit, please visit the Centre for International Experience.
+For more information on applying for a study permit, please visit the Centre for International Experience (CIE).

 If your program requires an admission deposit, we strongly recommend paying it as soon as possible to avoid delays.